hapax/hapax.github.io/assets/chuzenji.md

 into human value, or expiate from first principles.
-Anyone who has thought about natural selection, for instance, will see that its explanatory elegance cannot be weighed on the same balance as the eons of death.
+Anyone who has thought about natural selection, for instance, will see that its explanatory elegance cannot be weighed on the same balance as eons of pointless death.
 The task of expiation falls to other systems of thought---e.g. religion, philosophy, art, humour---with broader responsibilities and margins of error.